artisdom/macro-keyboard/README.md

 - Put BLE stuff in it's own component/folder.
 - Create an HID level to create packets to be routed to BLE or USB later on.
 - QMK features:
-	- KC_TRANSPARENT as MK32 does it, instead of having to duplicate the key in different layouts?
 	- Make keymap fully compatible with QMK (maybe use the [QMK configurator](https://github.com/qmk/qmk_configurator) or the web api to compile keymaps).
-	- Make keyboard compatible with VIA to change layouts and keymaps on the fly.
+	- Make keyboard compatible with VIA to change layouts and keymaps on the fly using NVS/EEPROM.
 - Better NVS stuff (layouts, configs, ...etc).
 - Better Battery reports (when init ble connection use read level + adc calibration)
 - Clean up HID descriptors to make them common between USB and BLE stacks.